Coast4D | UniSC | University of the Sunshine Coast, Queensland, Australia

 A next-generation citizen science coastal monitoring program

-Our global climate has already changed and warming keeps increasing at unprecedented rates.
+Our global climate has already changed.
+Warming keeps increasing at unprecedented rates.
 Future projections forecast that ecosystems and societies across Australia will be significantly affected by impacts such as accelerating sea-level rise and extreme storms.

 Understanding complex coastal processes and interactions between land, sea and human communities is of primary concern.
 We need to learn more and fill the gaps in our understanding of coastal process in this changing climate context.

-Our research will directly address the lack of data and improve coastal monitoring to facilitate coastal adaptation to climate change and build resilience against coastal hazards.
+Our research directly addresses the lack of data and improves coastal monitoring to facilitate coastal adaptation to climate change and build resilience against coastal hazards.

 Become a citizen scientist